 Christopher McGovern (Accompanist) has accompanied such greats as Heather Headley, Rupert Holmes, Tony nominees Susan Egan (incl.
 Carnegie Hall), Liz Callaway, and Christiane Noll, as well as Jason Graee, Roslyn Kind and Karen Mason.
-His original musicals include Let The Memories Begin (Disney), Lizzie Borden (Goodspeed Musicals), the current Off-Broadway hit Cagney (Carbonell Award), and Backwards In High Heels.
+His original musicals include Let The Memories Begin (Disney), Lizzie Borden (Goodspeed Musicals), the Off-Broadway hit Cagney (Carbonell Award), and Backwards In High Heels.
 Off-Bway/NYC credits include Ionescopade, Two By Two (with Jason Alexander & Tovah Feldshuh), Still Getting My Act Together, and The Jazz Singer.

 Kimberly Rehfuss (Creative Consultant) is an accomplished actor and singer, appearing on Broadway in Taboo and in numerous regional theaters including Paper Mill Playhouse, Prince Music Theater, Barter Theatre, and Grand Ole Opry as Mrs. Claus in the Radio City Christmas Spectacular.
 Kimberly has received two Barrymore Award Nominations for her performances in Box Office of the Damned (1812 Productions) and Harry Chapin: Remember When the Music (Act II Playhouse).
 In addition to her work in musical theater, Kimberly performs solo shows and cabarets and appears as a soloist regionally.